architect-charlie-guo/at4dx-enterprise-multi-domain-example/README.md

 3. Use platform events for communication where possible
 4. Update consuming packages to handle any changes
 5. Deploy packages in dependency order

+## CI/CD Integration

+This project includes GitHub Actions workflows for continuous integration:

+- **Automated deployment**: Changes to package directories trigger deployment of those packages and their dependencies
+- **Package creation**: Changes to the main branch trigger creation of new package versions
+- **Automated testing**: Tests are run automatically after deployment

 ## Conclusion